susam/tucl/README.md

 Discuss
 -------

-This is a remarkably paper due to its historical importance as well as due to its clear presentation and concise treatment.
+This is a remarkable paper due to its historical importance as well as due to its clear presentation and concise treatment.
 You are welcome to discuss your favourite excerpts from this paper on the [issues page][issues] of this repository or on [Twitter][twitter-discuss].